-In addition to general labor market movement, the increase in the Consumer Price Index-Urban (CPI-U) for the 12-month period ending in December 2007 was 4.1%, slightly higher than N.C.'s 4.0% legislative cost-of-living increase.
+In addition to general labor market movement, the increase in the Consumer Price Index-Urban (CPI-U) for the 12-month period ending in October 2008 was 3.7%, slightly higher than N.C.'s 2.75% legislative cost-of-living increase.
 This percentage measures the average change over a specific period of time in the prices paid by urban consumers for goods and services.
 The CPI-U includes all urban consumers that are roughly 87% of the population in the United States.
 Since most pay increases for state employees have included a cost-of-living component, the following chart compares the Consumer Price Index-Urban for the years indicated with the percent increase for the cost-of-living portion of legislative increases for the same period.
-All rates are as of December 31 of the year.
-[A history of legislative increases for the period 1992-2007 has been included in the Appendix of this report.]
+All rates are as of December 31 of the year, except for 2008 which was measured as of September 30.
+[A history of legislative increases for the period 1992-2008 has been included in the Appendix of this report.]